ssbc/dev.scuttlebutt.nz/docs/rust/golgi.md

 let msg_ref =  sbot_client.set_relationship(ssb_id, following, blocking).await?;
 ```

 Now that we're able to define our relationship with other peers, we may wish to query the social relationships within our vicinity.
-Golgi provides the `friends_hops()` method which offers a means of retrieving a list of peers within a specied hops range:
+Golgi provides the `friends_hops()` method which offers a means of retrieving a list of peers within a specified hops range:

 ```rust
 // The `friends_hops()` method expects `FriendsHops` as a parameter.